-On the 6th of May, 2007, aged only 23, Kim Clijsters announced her retirement a few days after her loss against Julia Vakulenko (7-6, 6-3) in the first round in Warsaw.
-The Belgian had already said that it was going to be her last year on the WTA Tour but she was supposed to play the entire season up until the Stuttgart Open in October, and her brutal announcement astonished the tennis world.
+On May 6, 2007, aged only 23, Kim Clijsters announced her retirement from tennis a few days after her loss against Julia Vakulenko (7-6, 6-3) in the first round in Warsaw.
+The Belgian had already announced that 2007 was going to be her last year on the WTA tour but she was scheduled to play the entire season up until the Stuttgart Open in October, and her sudden announcement left the tennis world stunned.

-Kim Clijsters, born in 1983, had been one of the best players in the world ever since she reached the French Open final in 2001, where she was defeated by Jennifer Capriati after a breathtaking two-and-a-half hour match (1-6, 6-4, 12-10).
-She won her first big title in 2002, at the WTA Finals, held in Los Angeles, edging Serena Williams in the final (7-5 6-3).
+Kim Clijsters, born in 1983, had been one of the best players in the world ever since she reached the Roland-Garros final in 2001, where she was defeated by Jennifer Capriati after a marathon two-and-a-half hour encounter (1-6, 6-4, 12-10).
+She won her first big title in 2002, at the WTA Finals, held in Los Angeles, edging Serena Williams in the final (7-5, 6-3).

 In 2003, she became the first Belgian to be ranked world No 1.
 That year, she competed in 21 singles events, reaching the semi-finals in all but one of them, advancing to 15 finals, and winning nine titles with a record of 90–12.
-The only thing she didn’t manage to achieve was to win her first Grand Slam title: she made the semi-finals at the Australian Open and at Wimbledon and she was runner-up at both Roland-Garros and the US Open, defeated each time by fellow Belgian Justine Henin.
+The only thing she did not manage to achieve was to win her first Grand Slam title: she made the semi-finals at the Australian Open, and at Wimbledon, and she was runner-up at both Roland-Garros and the US Open, defeated each time by fellow Belgian Justine Henin.

 She had missed almost the entire 2004 season due to a wrist injury.
-Back in the game in 2005, after a great summer, she eventually won her first Grand Slam Title at the US Open, defeating Mary Pierce in the final, (6-3 6-1).
-As the winner of the US Open Series, Clijsters doubled her prize money, receiving a $2.2 million prize (at the time, the largest in women’s sports history).
+Back in the game in 2005, after a great summer, she eventually won her first Grand Slam title at the US Open, defeating Mary Pierce in the final, (6-3, 6-1).
+As the winner of the US Open Series, Clijsters doubled her prize money, receiving a $2.2 million prize money cheque (at the time, the largest in women’s sports history).

 Her style was aggressive, with the ability to dictate the game from the first shot but she was also known for her exceptional movement and her trademark splits, sliding even on hard court, retrieving every ball.

 Clijsters’ career was strongly impacted by her rivalry with Henin.
-The two players originated from different parts of the same country, speaking different languages; Kim grew up in the Flemish region while Justine was from French-speaking Wallonia.
-Although they were friends in their teenage years, their paths split during their early years on the Tour.
-They had already faced each other 23 times, with Henin leading 12-11, while Henin also usually prevailed on the most important occasions, particularly in Grand Slam finals where she won all three of their meetings.
+The two players originated from different parts of the same country, speaking different languages; Kim grew up in the Flemish region, while Justine was from French-speaking Wallonia.
+Although they were friends in their teenage years, their paths split during their early years on the tour.
+They faced each other 23 times, with Henin leading 12-11, while Henin also usually prevailed on the most important occasions, particularly in Grand Slam finals where she won all three of their meetings.

 Clijsters had battled injuries for several years despite her young age.
 In 2004, aged 21, she missed almost the entire season due to a wrist injury that would require surgery in July.
 In 2006, she was only able to play 14 tournaments, bothered by various physical issues.
 She withdrew from her first tournament of the year with hip and back problems; in the semi-finals at the Australian Open, she had to retire after twisting her ankle, then she withdrew from Indian Wells because of the same injury.
 Her summer season was interrupted after she fell on her left wrist at the Canadian Open, an injury which kept her out until late October.

-Clijsters had planned a light schedule for this last year on Tour, which was still supposed to take her as far as Stuttgart, in October.
-But in March, she had already dropped out of the French Open, and was not sure about attending the US Open anymore.
+Clijsters had planned a light schedule for this last year on tour, which was still supposed to take her as far as Stuttgart, in October.
+But in March, she had already dropped out of Roland-Garros, and was not sure about attending the US Open anymore.

-Clijsters had played only five tournaments so far in 2007.
+The Belgian had played only five tournaments up until this point in 2007.
 She had claimed the title in Sydney, before reaching the semi-final at the Australian Open and the final in Antwerp before a new hip injury shortened her schedule.

-A few days after losing to Vakulenko in the first round of the Warsaw, she decide to hasten her retirement and she quit without further delay, publishing a message on the online diary she was keeping at the time.
+A few days after losing to Vakulenko in the first round of the Warsaw event, she decide to hasten her retirement and quit without further delay, publishing a message on the online diary she was keeping at the time.